 The Florida Legislature mandates that each student enrolled in a certificate/diploma program must meet required minimum academic skills levels in mathematics, language, and reading in order to receive a Certificate of Completion or an Applied Technology Diploma.
 Statute requires that all students be assessed before or within the first six weeks of enrollment in a career education program.
-The Lee County Career Centers strongly recommend that an assessment be done before registering for a career education program.
-Standard assessment tools include ACT, SAT, the Postsecondary Education Readiness Test, and the Test of Adult Basic Education.
-The TABE assessment consists of four sub-tests: reading, math computation, applied mathematics, and language.
-It is an objective test which provides a grade level score.
+The Lee Technical Colleges strongly recommend that an assessment be done before registering for a career education program.
+Standard assessment tools include ACT, SAT, and the Wonderlic (WBST).
+The WBST consists of two sub-tests: verbal and quantitative.
+It is an objective test which provides an easy to interpret, one page report with a simple three color system to indicate suitability for specific educational programs.
 This score is used to determine which programs you are currently prepared to enter, or to identify areas in which you may need to improve.

 - Test scores must be no more than two years old at the beginning of a student’s program.
-The Test of Adult Basic Education is given by the career centers for a nominal charge.
+The WBST is given by the Technical Colleges for a nominal charge.

 - If a student has previously earned an associate’s degree or higher from an accredited institution, or has recently graduated from a Florida public school with a standard high school diploma, basic skills testing may not be required.